brian1917/workload-identifier/README.md

   -fqdn string
         The fully qualified domain name of the PCE.
   -gat
-        Output CSV will be in the format GAT expects for creating unmanaged workloads from a csv.
-The -w and -d flags are auto set to false with GAT.
+        Output CSV in format GAT expects for creating umwls.
+The -w and -d flags are auto set to false.
 The verbose (-v) flag will not change output.
   -ilo
-        Output will be two CSVs to run using two ILO-CLI commands: bulk_upload_csv and then label_sync_csv.
-The -w, -d, and -t flags are auto set to false with ILO.
+        Output two CSVs to run using two ILO-CLI commands: bulk_upload_csv and then label_sync_csv.
+The -w and -d flags are auto set to false.
 The verbose (-v) flag will not change output.
   -input string
         CSV input file to be used to identify unmanaged workloads. (default "umwl_finder_default.csv") -org int